 In both Framer and Webflow, you'll find everything you'd expect from a sophisticated website building app.
 Both platforms offer drag-and-drop interfaces for design, along with pre-built templates and reusable design elements.

 Webflow provides more extensive customization options, along with complex layouts.
-Clicking on any given item opens up an impressive array of settings: for example, selecting a heading gives you the option to tweak spacing (down the pixel), adjust positioning (static, fixed, or sticky), adjust backgrounds and borders, and add effects like blending, box shadows, and cursor changes.
+Clicking on any given item opens up an impressive array of settings: for example, selecting a heading gives you the option to tweak spacing (down to the pixel), adjust positioning (static, fixed, or sticky), adjust backgrounds and borders, and add effects like blending, box shadows, and cursor changes.

 Meanwhile, Framer is well-suited to quickly creating interactive prototypes, minimum viable products (MVPs), and animation-enhanced landing pages.
 Framer can import your Figma designs and mockups and convert them into dynamic websites—even preserving your layers and elements.
 (Webflow has a plugin that does the same thing.)

 Framer and Webflow are both known for their slick animations.
 By tweaking a few settings in either, you can easily accomplish effects that, a decade ago, used to take serious custom programming.
 Even better, most templates come pre-programmed with subtle animations.
-While Webflow and Framer both offer polished visual effects, Framer's advantage is its impressive Components library, which allows you to copy pre-built interactive elements—like the one I embedded in my test site below—from other designers.

 Webflow lets you create custom no-code eCommerce shops

-If you're looking for an all-in-one website builder with eCommerce and marketing built in, let me point you in the direction of some pupose-built eCommerce website builders.
+If you're looking for an all-in-one website builder with eCommerce and marketing built in, let me point you in the direction of some purpose-built eCommerce website builders.
 With Framer and Webflow, you get a sophisticated array of collaborative design features—but neither app attempts to be a Swiss Army Knife solution to all your needs.

 There is an exception, however: Webflow offers a highly-customizable eCommerce solution that might be right for you if you're looking for a unique, non-templated look.
 Webflow is an easier way to bring custom eCommerce designs to life than WooCommerce, which can be clunky and imprecise, or Shopify, which requires a developer familiar with JavaScript, JSON, and Liquid (Shopify's templating language).
 Pairing Webflow's powerful design capabilities with eCommerce features results in creative storefront concepts like the below, which—despite the lamentable idea of adding hot sauce to coffee—feels quite unlike the average Shopify theme.